Lamborghini Militaria: Successors

 Several successors to the Lamborghini Militaria were mooted.

 In 1997, MegaTech, then owners of Lamborghini, initiated a project to create a new vehicle in the luxury SUV segment as successor to the LM002, codenamed LM003 (though this model number was already previously used), it would be called the Borneo or Galileo; and be similar to a Range Rover; as an Indonesian joint venture with Timor.
 The vehicle was designed by Nori Harada's team at SZ Design (formerly Zagato), which also built a mockup.

 In 2006, Lamborghini again tried to resurrect its SUV segment, with the Lamborghini Lagartijo (LM005).
 This would use the powerplant from the Lamborghini Murcielago in a chassis similar to the LM002.

-In 2010, Lamborghini, then owned by the Volkswagen Group, started the LM00X project that would become the Urus, with an Audi Q5 platform and Audi S7 V8 Turbo.
+In 2010, Lamborghini, then already owned by the Volkswagen Group, started the LM00X project that would become the Urus, with an Audi Q5 platform and Audi S7 V8 Turbo.
 In 2012, they unveiled a concept car, the Urus; which was similar to a Porsche Cayenne and Bentley Bentayga.
 The Urus concept vehicle would evolve into the 2019 production SUV Lamborghini Urus.